angular/angular/packages/compiler-cli/src/ngtsc/incremental/src/README.md

 This package contains logic related to incremental compilation in ngtsc.

 In particular, it tracks dependencies between `ts.SourceFile`s, so the compiler can make intelligent decisions about when it's safe to skip certain operations.
-The main class performing this task is the `IncrementalDriver`.

 # What optimizations are made?

+ngtsc currently makes two optimizations: reuse of prior analysis work, and the skipping of file emits.

+## Reuse of analyses

+If a build has succeeded previously, ngtsc has available the analyses of all Angular classes in the prior program, as well as the dependency graph which outlines inter-file dependencies.
+This is known as the "last good compilation".

+When the next build begins, ngtsc follows a simple algorithm which reuses prior work where possible:

+1) For each input file, ngtsc makes a determination as to whether the file is "logically changed".

+"Logically changed" means that either:

+* The file itself has physically changed on disk, or
+* One of the file's dependencies has physically changed on disk.

+Either of these conditions invalidates the previous analysis of the file.

+2) ngtsc begins constructing a new dependency graph.

+For each logically unchanged file, its dependencies are copied wholesale into the new graph.

+3) ngtsc begins analyzing each file in the program.

+If the file is logically unchanged, ngtsc will reuse the previous analysis and only call the 'register' phase of compilation, to apply any necessary side effects.

+If the file is logically changed, ngtsc will re-analyze it.

+## Skipping emit

-ngtsc makes a decision to skip the emit of a file if it can prove that the contents of the file will not have changed.
+ngtsc makes a decision to skip the emit of a file if it can prove that the contents of the file will not have changed since the last good compilation.
 To prove this, two conditions must be true.

 * The input file itself must not have changed since the previous compilation.